NimaBoscarino/es6-notes/README.md

 Kawaii Faces: https://kawaiiface.net/

+Our code is in `script.js`, with the old (bad!) version in `script_bad.js`.

-For a runnable file, see demo.js.
+For a breakdown of each different feature of ES6, see `demo.js`.

-See slides.pdf for discussion about ES6 history, and discussion about transpilers/polyfills.
+See `slides.pdf` for discussion about ES6 history, and discussion about transpilers/polyfills.
 Scroll to the bottom of this document for some links to resources.

 The other topics we covered are...